department-of-veterans-affairs/vets-website/content/pages/faq.md

                         <h4>Expanded access once you’ve verified your identity</h4>
                         <p>If you want to use more advanced Vets.gov tools to manage your benefits and services—like tracking your VA claims and appeals, downloading your full VA health record, or tracking how much of your Post-9/11 GI Bill benefits you've used—you'll need to take extra steps to verify your identity.
 This means we’ll make sure you’re you (not someone pretending to be you) before we give you access to your personal information.</p>
                         <p>To get started, you’ll create an account through ID.me, our trusted technology partner in helping to keep your personal information safe.</p>
-                        <p>Or, you can sign in with your <strong>DS Logon</strong> account (used to access eBenefits or milConnect)—and we'll connect your account to Vets.gov through ID.me.
+                        <p>Or, you can sign in with your <strong>My Health<em>e</em>Vet</strong> or <strong>DS Logon</strong> account (used to access eBenefits or milConnect)—and we'll connect your account to Vets.gov through ID.me.
 If you have a basic or advanced (non-premium) account, you’ll need to verify your identity through ID.me.
 We can also help you use ID.me to add an extra layer of security to your account (called 2-factor authentication).</p>
                         <p><a href="/faq/" class="login-required">Sign in now</a>.</p>
                       </div>
                     </div>